SolaceTraining/solace-workshop-scs/codelab.md

 ###

 * Let's create a second feature processor that makes use of dynamic destinations.
+* Open the "scs-processor-dynamicfeature" project
 * Open the *ScsProcessorFeaturesDynamic.java* class
-* Uncomment the *@EnableBinding* & *@SpringBootAnnotation* annotations as well as the *main* method
-* You'll notice that the *@EnableBinding* annotation does not explicitly specify a binding interface.
-Instead we are using a *BinderAwareChannelResolver* which is registered automatically by the *@EnableBinding* annotation.
-This destination resolver allows us to dynamically create output channels at runtime.
+* You'll notice that the *@EnableBinding* annotation defines the app as a "Sink" app.
+This is because we only bind the INPUT channel at startup and then at runtime we are using a *BinderAwareChannelResolver* (which is registered automatically by the *@EnableBinding* annotation) to dynaimcally create output channels.

 Negative
 : From the JavaDocs, the *BinderAwareChannelResolver* is "A DestinationResolver implementation that resolves the channel from the bean factory and, if not present, creates a new channel and adds it to the factory after binding it to the binder."

 ###
 * Review the *handle* method to see an example of how to specify dynamic destinations
-* To prevent both apps from running when in PCF open the *ScsProcessorFeatures.java* class and comment the entire file out.
 * Build (mvn clean install) & Deploy the app to PCF

 Positive